MinecraftForge/MCPConfig/README.md

 # How to Use:

 This is basic gradle setup, read the gradle.
 This is INTENTIONALLY not holding your hand because this is a powerful tool that if used incorrectly can cause a lot of issues.
-Spend a few minuetes reading the gradle and you can figure things out.
+Spend a few minutes reading the gradle and you can figure things out.